Pamela Melroy: Deputy administrator

 In November 2020, Melroy was announced as a member of President-elect Joe Biden's presidential transition Agency Review Team, where her role was to support transition efforts related to NASA.
 This fueled speculation that Melroy was under consideration for the role of NASA Administrator in the Biden administration (then-Administrator James Bridenstine had indicated that he did not intend to stay in the role under Biden, even if asked).

-On April 16, 2021, The White House announced their intent to nominate Melroy to be NASA's deputy administrator, under former Democratic Senator Bill Nelson, who was nominated by the White House on March 19, 2021, to be the agency's administrator.
+On April 16, 2021, the White House announced their intent to nominate Melroy to be NASA's deputy administrator, under former Democratic Senator Bill Nelson, who was nominated by the White House on March 19, 2021, to be the agency's administrator.
 On April 22, 2021, her nomination was sent to the Senate.
 The Senate Committee on Commerce, Science, and Transportation held a hearing on May 20, 2021, in which Melroy won strong bipartisan support to be deputy administrator.
-During her hearing, Melroy expressed support for extending the lifetime of the International Space Station, and said she would work closely with Administrator Bill Nelson in running the agency.
+During her hearing, Melroy expressed support for extending the lifetime of the International Space Station, and said she would work closely with Nelson in running the agency.

-On June 16, 2021, her nomination was reported out of the Senate Commerce Committee by voice vote, and the following day, her nomination was confirmed by the full Senate by unanimous consent.
-On June 21, 2021, she was sworn into office by administrator Bill Nelson.
+On June 16, 2021, Melroy's nomination was reported out of the Senate Commerce Committee by voice vote and the following day, she was confirmed by the full Senate with unanimous consent.
+On June 21, 2021, Melroy was sworn into office by administrator Bill Nelson.
+Melroy served as NASA deputy administrator through the end of the Biden Administration, leaving office January 20, 2025.
+On April 25, 2025, Melroy was honored with the National Space Trophy by the Rotary National Award for Space Achievement Foundation, and in September 2025, it was announced that Melroy was appointed to the Board of Directors for Venus Aerospace.